microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053)

-First we will go over data setup and how to train the GPT-2 model with original Megatron-LM.
-Then we will proceed step-by-step in enabling this model to run with DeepSpeed.
+First, we discuss data and environment setup and how to train the GPT-2 model with the original Megatron-LM.
+Next, we proceed step-by-step in enabling this model to run with DeepSpeed.
 Finally, we demonstrate the **_performance gains_**, and **_memory footprint reduction_** from using DeepSpeed.

 ## 1 Running GPT-2 Training with Original Megatron-LM